testing-library/testing-library-docs/docs/react-testing-library/faq.md

 <details>

-<summary id="summary">What about enzyme is "bloated with complexity and features" and "encourage
+<summary >What about enzyme is "bloated with complexity and features" and "encourage
 poor testing practices"?</summary>

 Most of the damaging features have to do with encouraging testing implementation